NetworkFlux/FluxServ/README.md

 - Deep dive into reliability and optimizations

 ## Comments -- ⚙️
 Be carefull because as this server is right now it is still vulnerable to some cyberattacks (DDOS).
-Make sure to secure it by youself if you plan on launch this in the wild ‼️
+Make sure to secure it by youself if you plan on launching this in the wild ‼️